owcer/code-api/README.md

 getPlayerDbId(playerId)

 /**
- * Returns null if player not in lobby
+ * Given the dbId of a player, get their id.
+Returns null if player not in lobby *
- *
  * @param {PlayerDbId} dbId
  * @returns {PNull<PlayerId>}